dhmbb2/SimpBot/README.md

-# SimpBot
+# 🤖 SimpBot

 This is the final project for the course Natrual Language Processing.
+We name it SimpBot, because it is the simplest LLM Bot you can imagine.
 In this project, we finetune the base Qwen model with Instruction SFT.
 And we build upon the finetuned LLM a chat bot with the ability to memorize chatting history, analyze and respond according to external files and role-play.

 ## Getting Started